aspose-total/Aspose.Total-Products/total/en/python-net/conversion/emf-to-emlx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert EMF to EMLX?</h2>

+EMF (Enhanced Metafile) is a vector image format used to store images and graphics.
+It is a Windows-specific format and is not supported by other operating systems.
+On the other hand, EMLX is an email file format used by Apple Mail.
+It is an XML-based format and is used to store emails in the Apple Mail application.
+Therefore, it is necessary to convert EMF to EMLX in order to view the images and graphics in Apple Mail.

-For a Python developer, who is trying to add a EMF to EMLX conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into EMLX format.
+<h2>How Aspose.Total helps for EMF to EMLX Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It provides two APIs, Aspose.Words for Python via .NET and Aspose.Email for Python via .NET, which makes the conversion of EMF to EMLX easy using Python.
+It is a two step process, firstly load the Word file and render it into HTML via Aspose.Words for Python via .NET.
+Secondly load the converted HTML using Aspose.Email for Python via .NET and save it into EMLX format.
+This process can be automated using the Aspose.Total for Python via .NET API.

 {{% /blocks/products/pf/feature-page-summary %}}